Bobby Portis: Milwaukee Bucks (2020–2026)

 On June 29, 2022, Portis exercised the second-year player option on his existing contract, becoming an unrestricted free agent.
 One day later, Portis announced he had re-signed with the Bucks on a four-year contract worth $49 million.
 This contract was finalized at the beginning of the NBA's free-agency period on July 6.
 On December 3, 2022, Portis scored a game-leading 20 points, grabbed 8 rebounds, and recorded a season-high 7 assists during a 105–96 win over the Charlotte Hornets.
 On January 25, 2023, it was announced Portis suffered MCL and ankle injuries during a win over the Detroit Pistons, and would be out for at least two weeks.
 On March 9, Portis scored a season-high 28 points and grabbed 13 rebounds in a 118–113 win over the Brooklyn Nets.
 On April 10, Portis took home his first NBA Player of the Week honor in his career.
 In the final week of the regular season, Portis averaged 20.7 points and 12.3 rebounds.
 On April 20, Portis finished third in voting for the NBA Sixth Man of the Year.

 On December 16, 2023, Portis scored 31 points, his highest point total during his Bucks tenure, during a 146–114 win over the Detroit Pistons.
 On March 17, 2024, Portis scored 31 points, grabbed 10 rebounds, and recorded three steals during a 140–119 win over the Phoenix Suns.

 On February 20, 2025, Portis was suspended for 25 games for testing positive for the banned substance Tramadol.
 On April 8, in his first game back from the suspension, Portis played a key part in a come-from-behind win over the Minnesota Timberwolves, in which Milwaukee had trailed by 24 points in the 4th quarter, scoring 18 points and grabbing 10 rebounds.
 He made 49 total appearance (seven starts) for Milwaukee during the 2024–25 NBA season, averaging 13.9 points, 8.4 rebounds, and 2.1 assists.
 On April 22, during the first round of the playoffs, Portis had a double-double of 28 points and 12 rebounds in a 123–115 Game 2 loss to the Indiana Pacers.

 On June 29, 2025, Portis re-signed with the Bucks on a three-year, $44 million contract.

+On February 8, 2026, Portis was selected for the State Farm 3-Point Contest, his first time competing in an event at NBA All-Star Weekend.

+Miami Heat (2026–present)

+On July 6, 2026, Portis, alongside Giannis Antetokounmpo, was traded to the Miami Heat in exchange for Tyler Herro, Kel'el Ware, Jaime Jaquez Jr., Kasparas Jakučionis, the rights to Nate Ament and four more future draft picks.